AreTwoDogToo/AreTwoDogToo/README.md

  (\ (\ <br>
 („• ֊ •„) <br>
 ━O━O━━━━━━━━━ <br>
-・:。Dont have anything nice to say?
-Leave.「 ✉️ 」・:三 <br>
+・:。Respect opinions that you do not understand.「 ✉️ 」・:三 <br>
 ━━━━━━━━━━━━━ <br> </p>

 </body>